apache/camel-website/README.md

 ## Build the website content

-Building the website requires the built Antora Camel UI theme bundle.
+Building the website requires the built Antora Camel UI theme bundle from above.
 Please check that the theme bundle exists in [antora-ui-camel/build/ui-bundle.zip](antora-ui-camel).

 To build the website go to the project root folder and run: